pimoroni/yukon/docs/modules/quad_servo_reg.md

 servos = ServoCluster(CLUSTER_PIO, CLUSTER_SM, pins=module.servo_pins)
 ```

+:warning: **Be sure to choose a PIO and State Machine that does not conflict with any others you have already set up.**

 If you have multiple Quad Servo Modules you wish to use with a single Servo Cluster, then a technique called nested list comprehension can be used to combine all the `.servo_pins` together.

 ```python